 For the rest of the month, we had WiFi from the boat—what a nice change!
 Everywhere else we'd been so far, we had to take our laptops ashore to get a signal, and this often meant having to pay to sit in a noisy bar, or cafe to upload a video, send out a few tweets or download an important file.
 We don't mind paying for a drink, but if we need to upload a video we have to be there for hours at a time, with no way to charge our laptops.
 Restaurants, bars and care rarely provide this service, and will often refuse use of their outlets.
 We understand why, but it makes things a bit difficult for us at times.
 Uploading anything then becomes a 3-day endeavour, sitting outside, while mosquitoes make a meal of our flesh.

 Now, we get to stay on Pino to do these tasks, and we can spend our visits ashore taking walks and swimming rather than turning it into computer time.
 On occasion though, as the wind shifts to the south, Pino would get pushed just out of wifi range.
 We laughed at this, checking the weather for the next day to see if we could have wifi on the boat or not.

 WOOSH!
 Pino swings to the south.
 5 bars.

 WOOSH!
 Pino swings back to the north.
 2 bars – damn!

-I was able to update my ipad, to get an app that would permit me to use it as a drawing station.
-We also uploaded videos to our channel - yep, the connection was that good!
+I was able to update my Ipad, to get an app that would permit me to use it as a drawing station.
+We also uploaded videos!
+Yep, the connection was that good!